Spring Place (club): History and ownership

 Spring Place's first location opened in downtown Manhattan, as an extension of its sister company Spring Studios, a multimedia agency and event space.
 Their second location in Beverly Hills opened October 2018.
 For founders Francesco Costa, Alessandro Cajrati Crivelli and Imad Izemrane the idea of a physical hub was important as a way for young creatives in fashion, art, entertainment, design, and other adjoining industries, to meet and connect in major cities with brands and executives.
 Costa felt it necessary because these communities travel frequently to major cities.

-After serving as CEO from 2016-2019, Costa was appointed co-chairman of Spring Place.
+After working as CEO from 2016-2019, Costa was appointed co-chairman of Spring Place.
 Starting January 29, 2019, Olivier Lordonnois became the new chief executive officer, taking on responsibilities formerly handled by Costa.

 Since opening, Spring Place has hosted IMG Models New York Fashion Week, Tribeca Film Festival, and the Independent Art Fair.
 The Club's members and founders include Gucci CEO Marco Bizzarri, President & CEO of the CFDA Steven Kolb, and Revolve CEO Michael Mente.